 Applicants who are living in properties which have insufficient bedrooms for their household needs will be considered for the award of a Silver Priority Pass.
 Overcrowding occurs when the following applies:

-- Same sex children where one is aged over 16 years of age are sharing a bedroom - Children of different sexes are sharing a bedroom where one child is over 10 years of age - Children who reside with their parent or parents for 3 or more nights each week will be classed as permanent members of the household.
-Written confirmation of these access arrangements will be required.
+- a) Same sex children where one is aged over 16 years of age are sharing a bedroom. - b) Children of different sexes are sharing a bedroom where one child is over 10 years of age.